What is an audit?

 It's really important that we change the image out there.
 Work with us to make the change!
 Throw out the bowtie and the cardigan.
 Laugh, smile, and enjoy what you do every day.
 Spread the passion and love of a truly beneficial system to your clients.
 We are in the role of influencers in the industry so be a positive influencer with me.

-Note – this is an excerpt from the Auditor Training Online Facebook Live, which you can see here.
+Note – this article is an excerpt from the Auditor Training Online Facebook Live, which you can see here.